 I picked my flowers early in the morning when they are the most fragrant and let the dew dry off.

-I picked each flower off the stem.
-I didn’t want any of the green in my tincture.
+Each flower was picked off the stem, I didn’t want any of the green in my tincture.

 All the flowers are in the mason jar.